 - The right to be treated with the utmost dignity and respect

-- The right to have confidentiality scrupulously protected
+- The right to have protected confidentially

 Vehicular Manslaughter: If you're involved in a car accident that results in a death you could be charged with vehicular manslaughter whether or not you're accused of being under the influence of alcohol or drugs.
 It can be a misdemeanor which involves you committing an infraction like running red light or sometimes mere negligence can be enough to get charged with a Penal Code Section 192(c)(2).
 Or it could be you're accused of being under the influence and someone is killed in the auto accident, a violation of 191.5(a).
 The consequences of either one are serious and could result in a long period of jail time.